jlunder00/OpenGlue/README.md

 Some other weights might be added in the future.

 ## Testing
-Example of how to run inference and receive visualizations is shown in [`Image-matching.ipynb`](examples/Image-matching.ipynb).
+Example of how to run inference and receive visualizations is shown in [`Inference.ipynb`](Inference.ipynb).

 To run inference on two images and receive a visualization of resulting matches, please use [inference.py](inference.py)